ezart/merle/docs/README.md

 ## Step 4: Thing on the Internet

-Now that our Thing is blinking the LED on hardware and in the local browser over localhost:8080, the next step is to run the Thing on the Internet.
+Now that our Thing is blinking the LED on hardware and in the local browser over localhost, the next step is to run the Thing on the Internet.

 Does the Thing have a public routable IP address?
 If yes, then we just need to turn on HTTPS and optionally HTTP Basic Authentication and now our Thing is